White Saviorism in New Haven

 Although attitudes of saviorism manifest on an individual level, this mindset also operates throughout institutions and nonprofit leadership.
 A large part of these attitudes stem from a lack of minority representation among decision makers within organizations.
 According to a 2017 report by the Building Momentum Project, people of color makeup fewer than 20 percent of nonprofit executives nationwide, and this number has remained largely unchanged over the past decade.

 Matos has observed that donations flow mostly toward nonprofits led by white individuals with elite credentials, creating systemic barriers that disempower organizations led by people of color.
-Donovan witnessed a similar trend in her recent work as the food policy manager at United Way of Western Connecticut.
+Donovan witnessed a similar trend in her more recent work in nonprofit management. as the food policy manager at United Way of Western Connecticut.
 She noted that within the nonprofit community, a lot of weight is placed on expertise and professional experience, leading to a impulse to “consult the experts to know what’s best for the community rather than consulting people with lived experiences.”
 This lack of inclusivity is a point of frustration for Donovan, as she pointed to the example of “organizations that are trying to work on issues affecting youth, but there aren’t even any youth at the table.
 We’re not even at the point where people can even be at the table let alone leading the work that is being done.”

 However, there can be challenges associated with diversifying organizational leadership to include those who are closest to the issue, explained Steve Werlin, director of the Downtown Evening Soup Kitchen in New Haven.
 The organization focuses on promoting equity and health by improving access to food through weeknight meals and a weekly food pantry.
 Werlin identified diversity of background and opinion as central to way his organization has developed its leadership.
 Among the kitchen’s small staff, several people have lived experiences with food insecurity.
 Werlin pointed out that these staff members “have a perspective that can be completely lost when you don’t have those voices in the room.”
 However, Werlin also recalled past challenges within his organization related to staff members who were presently struggling with food insecurity.
 “If they are put in the position of having the keys to the room where all the food is kept,” he said, “they are basically put in positions of authority where they themselves may be susceptible to abuse of that authority.
 They might find themselves just taking food home at the end of the night, or grabbing a few things.”
 According to Werlin, this abuse is unfair to the regular guests who rely on the services of the soup kitchen.